 Community

-In its long-standing history of excellence in training development, the programme has exemplified this mission by involving different cohorts of participants that have enriched the Venice School’s vibrant network of advocates, furthering its impact in driving social change across regions.
+Throughout its long history of excellence, the programme has engaged diverse cohorts of participants who have enriched the Venice School’s vibrant network and expanded its impact in driving social change across regions.

-For 10 editions from 2010 to 2019 we have welcomed 128 young Russian students through a collaboration with the Office of the High Commissioner for Human Rights, selected for XXX.
+Across 10 editions between 2010 and 2019, we welcomed 128 young Russian students through a collaboration with a consortium of Russian Universities led by the Peoples Friendship University of Russia and sponsored by the Moscow Regional Office of the High Commissioner for Human Rights to foster international students and scholars’ exchange.

-For 10 editions from 2016 to 2025 we have welcomed 130 Sakharov Fellows, selected by the European Parliament for their commitment to freedom of thought, human rights, and democratic values.
+Across 10 editions from 2016 to 2025, we have welcomed 130 Sakharov Fellows selected by the European Parliament for their commitment to freedom of thought, human rights and democratic values.

-With its multidisciplinary and participatory approach, the Venice School supports the growth of a community that participants can both nurture and draw nourishment from, where to find space for self-care but also empathy.
+With its multidisciplinary and participatory approach, the Venice School builds a community that participants both nurture and benefit from offering space for self-care, reflection and empathy.

 Alumni